microsoft/verona/docs/internal/expressions.md

 ### Calling methods

-Calling a method in Verona is similar to most other languages.
+Calling a method by name must allow the compiler to find the class or interface it belongs to at compile time.
-The name must be fully qualifiable (not necessarily fully qualified) to identify the type that implements it, either at compile time (for static calls) or at run-time (for dynamic calls).
+For concrete class types, the call will be static (direct call to the function), and for abstract interface or union types, a dynamic dispatch will be performed to the object's virtual table.

 If the method has return values, the variable (named or temporary) that will hold the results must be of a compatible type, declared or inferred, with the rest of the code that uses it.